SoonerScoop - Where Will Sooners Go 2023

 The Question Marks: He's a smaller receiver that can get pushed around a bit mid-route, can he become as physical as he'll need to be to be a receiver beyond the slot?

-Where Will he Go: To the Buffalo Bills with Pick No. 91 (second round).
+Where Will he Go: To the Buffalo Bills with Pick No. 91 (Third round).

 Verdict: I think Mims becomes a better NFL player than he was as a college player and could end up as a fringy Pro Bowl type.
 I like the Emmanuel Sanders comp that Bucky Brooks and some others have made.